 - An interest in selling the territories in the future for a profit.

 We offer discounts on multiple territories but do require that at least two new stores are opened each 12 month cycle.
 Our franchise fees are $39,000 USD for the first store, $30,000 USD for the second and $27,000 USD for the third and additional stores.
-When multiple territories are purchased, we only request that a 50% deposit be placed on each additional territory until it is under development.
+When multiple territories are purchased, we only request that a 50% deposit be placed on each additional territory until an LOI issued on a potential location.
+Prior to an LOI being issued to a landlord, the final and full payment for the franchise must be paid.

 A city with a population of 250,000 may be determined to have 4 potential territories in it.
 If a person were to but the “whole city” … or all 4 territories, the total price would be $79,500, or: